We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 They report these automatic account repayments as payment history at the end of each month.

-There are no interest charges associated with this revolving tradeline; instead, you’ll need to pay a monthly subscription fee of $7 a month.
+There are no interest charges associated with this revolving tradeline; instead, you’ll need to pay an annual subscription fee of $149.

 Tradelines and their history are the key to good credit.
 But buying tradelines, especially authorized user tradelines, is not the best way out of a bad credit situation.